-Everyone’s always looking to save money on their utility bills, but you should know there’s a way to lower energy use, even when you're not even home.
+Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to lower energy use, even when you're not even home.

 While at Home